atgvega28/biol_5153/hw2_cv.md

 ## TEACHING EXPERIENCE

-### Teaching Assistant for Signals and Systems, Biomedical Engineering Department, University of
+### Teaching Assistant for Signals and Systems, Biomedical Engineering Department
-Arkansas | Fall 2021
+#### University of Arkansas | Fall 2021
-* Assisted and collaborated with juniors and seniors by helping them to troubleshoot MATLAB *scripts in their assignments
+* Assisted and collaborated with students by helping them to troubleshoot MATLAB scripts

 ## ENGINEERING PROJECTS

 ### Customer Researcher, Food Insecurity Study, McMillon Innovation Studio
-### Fayetteville, AR | Fall 2018-Spring 2019
+#### Fayetteville, AR | Fall 2018-Spring 2019

 * Worked in a diverse 9-person group, gathered information from supermarket shoppers
 * Coordinated research for developing an app/website to improve people’s eating habits